Thaileaf/AWS-Projects/README.md

 Each project is contained in its own directory with:

-- A PDF with all of the step by step instructions
+- A Document with all of the step by step instructions
 - Configuration files and code samples when applicable

 ## Cost Considerations